Two is the government's project for a new high speed rail line.

 The permission granted by the Act for the construction of the railway is subject to a number of conditions requiring the Nominated Undertaker (High Speed Two Limited) to obtain the consent of approval of Local Planning Authorities along the route for certain matters.

-As a qualifying authority for the purposes of Schedule 17 to the High Speed Rail (London-West Midlands) Act 2017 we have opted for a wider range of controls and we will be responsible for issuing consents and approvals in relation to highways, borrow pits and waste and spoil disposal, which may be refused or conditioned based on limited grounds.
+As a qualifying authority for the purposes of Schedule 17 to the High Speed Rail (London-West Midlands) Act 2017 the County Council opted for a wider range of controls and is responsible for issuing consents and approvals in relation to highways, borrow pits and waste and spoil disposal, which may be refused or conditioned based on limited grounds.

 We sit on the HS2 Planning Forum and its associated highway and heritage sub-groups which are independently chaired and attended by local authorities along the route.
 Minutes and documents from the Planning Forum can be found on the HS2 Phase One Planning Forum pages.

 Since the Phase One announcement we have worked with local residents, other local authorities along the route and High Speed Two Limited.
-In May 2014 we formally submitted a petition to parliament outlining our concerns about the HS2 project.
+In May 2014 the County Council submitted a petition to parliament outlining our concerns about the HS2 project.
 The full petition can be downloaded below:

-In January 2015, following negotiations with HS2 Ltd, a set of assurances in relation to the concerns we raised in our petition were agreed.
+In January 2015, following negotiations with HS2 Ltd, a set of assurances in relation to the concerns we raised in the County Council petition were agreed.
 The assurance letter can be downloaded below:

 We will continue to engage with local residents, High Speed Two Limited and their contractors as well as adjoining local authorities to ensure that the best outcomes are achieved for Northamptonshire and that the impacts of construction are minimised as far as possible.